Haphestia/SDVModding/README.md

-# SDVFactory
+# SDVModding
- Bringing industrial automation to Stardew Valley.
+ These are mods for Stardew Valley.

- Still in early development.
-Do not (try to) use this yet.
- Created by bwdy & Glitchfinder
+ Vaguely.